andreaiacono/HomeBankImporter/README.md

-An QIF format importer, written for HomeBank.
+An importer for HomeBank using ABN Amro bank account / credit card.